LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 #### 4.1.4 Cross-Division Player Movement
 - Once a player moves to a different division team, they cannot return to their previous division during the same season
 - Teams in lower divisions may not recruit from higher divisions after week 3 of O.W.L.s
-- Players moving between divisions must wait 72 hours before playing a match with their new team
+- Players moving between divisions must wait 3 days before playing a match with their new team

 #### 4.1.5 Free Agent Pool
 - Players may register as Free Agents if not on a team roster